 Kathy: The Bob Marley Society called.
 They want their dreadlocks back.

 Poor, dumb Jason announced to the world that out of the 500 most influential rock songs, he recognized “a couple.”
 Oh boy.
 Jason took quite a beating from the judges.
 Simon basically told him that William Hung and Lady Morgue did a better job in their auditions than Jason did here, stripping him of all dignity and leaving Seacrest to try to soothe Jason’s ego.
 I was almost sad for him.
 Maybe he’ll save face with the second song.
-David A.